bpmn-io/element-templates/docs/IMPLEMENTATION_GUIDE.md

 ## Implementation Guide

 This document [lays out technical foundations](#overview) of the [core element templates](../README.md) mechanism.
-Building on these foundations, a [detailed walkthrough](#case-study-implementing-zeebeproperty), shows how to extend element template support.
+Building on these foundations, a case study shows how to extend element templates with a [new technical binding](#case-study-implementing-zeebeproperty).

 ## Overview